ngallegos8/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 ### GET /actors/<int:id>

-If the `Actor` exists, return JSON data in the format below.
+If the `Actor` exists, return JSON data.
 Make sure to include a list of Movies for the actor.
 <!--
 ```json
 "field_of_study": "Orbits",